Endovascular aneurysm repair: Percutaneous EVAR

 Standard EVAR involves a surgical cut-down on either the femoral or iliac arteries, with the creation of a 4–6 cm incision.
 Like many surgical procedures, EVAR has advanced to a more minimally invasive technique, by accessing the femoral arteries percutaneously In percutaneous EVAR (PEVAR), small, sub-centimeter incisions are made over the femoral artery, and endovascular techniques are used to place the device over a wire.
 Percutaneous EVAR has been systematically compared to the standard EVAR cut-down femoral artery approach.
 Moderate quality evidence suggests that there are no differences in short-term mortality, aneurysm sealing, long and short-term complications, or infections at the wound site.
 Higher quality evidence suggests that there are no differences in post-repair bleeding complications or haematoma between the two approaches.
 The percutaneous approach may have reduced surgical time.

 Fenestrated EVAR

-In certain circumstances, a specially designed custom-made graft, which has holes, or fenestrations, on the graft body to maintain the patency of the visceral arteries, is used for the procedure, which is called FEVAR (fenestrated endovascular aortic/aneurysm repair).
-When the aneurysm begins close to the renal arteries, standard EVAR may be contraindicated since there will be an inadequate length of suitable aorta for the endograft attachment.
-In these cases, a fenestrated endograft may be useful, where the attachment of the endograft to the aorta may be placed above the renal arteries with each fenestration aligned with a renal artery so that blood flow to the kidneys is maintained.
-Fenestrated EVAR has been in use in the United Kingdom for over a decade and early results were published in Jun 2012.
+Fenestrated endovascular aortic/aneurysm repair (FEVAR) is performed in the cases where the aneurysm extends near or involves the visceral vessels (such as juxta-renal, para-renal, thoraco-abdominal aortic aneurysms).
+A custom-made graft with fenestrations (holes on the graft body to maintain the patency of the visceral arteries) is used for the procedure.
+When the aneurysm involves the visceral arteries, standard EVAR is contraindicated due to the lack of suitable infra-aortic segment for the endograft attachment; FEVAR achieves seal between the stent graft and para-visceral segment and/or more proximal segment while preserving the flow of the visceral arteries.
+FEVAR has been in use in the United Kingdom for over a decade and early results were published in Jun 2012.